 Arianna Dagnino holds an M.A. in Modern Languages and Literatures from l’Università degli Studi di Genova and a Ph.D. in Comparative Literature from the University of South Australia.
 She is a literary translator and creative writer.
-She authored the book Transcultural Writers and Novels in the Age of Global Mobility (Purdue University Press, 2015) and the transcultural novel The Afrikaner (Guernica Editions, 2019), set in newly post-apartheid South Africa.
+She authored the book Transcultural Writers and Novels in the Age of Global Mobility (Purdue University Press, 2015) and the transcultural novel The Afrikaner (Guernica Editions, 2019; in audiobook in 2021), set in newly post-apartheid South Africa.
 She has also published several books on the socio-cultural impact of globalization, increased mobility, and digital technologies.
 Among them, I nuovi nomadi (New Nomads; Castelvecchi, 1996), Uoma (WoMan/Machine, Mursia 2000) and the pamphlet on the birth of the Internet Jesus Christ Cyberstar (Ipoc Press, 2009).

 Between 2017 and 2019 she was the recipient of a SSHRC postdoctoral fellowship (2017-2019) to conduct research on self-translation and transcultural practices at the University of Ottawa (School of Translation and Interpretation).